miguel-lourenco-main/cash-register/README.md

 > **Real-world Production Application** | Built in under 5 hours for a village religious event

-A modern, full-stack cash register application built with Next.js 15, TypeScript, and Supabase.
+A simple, full-stack cash register application built with Next.js 15, TypeScript, and Supabase.
 This project demonstrates rapid development skills, real-world problem-solving, and the ability to deliver production-ready software under tight deadlines.

 ## 🚀 Project Overview